zodiacweight/plays-old/readme.md

-# This beautifull website contains buch of wonderfull stories splited in 4 stories:
+# This beautiful website contains a bunch of wonderful stories split into 4 books:

 ## Cabalistic Bewitching hero